 NOTE: There are changes this year to the enforcement procedures for dress code violations.
 Please be sure to review the procedures carefully.
 Team Captains are responsible for all team members being in dress code.

 E1 Effective Times

-The Dress Code will be in effect in all tournament rooms each day from 9am to 12am (midnight) - no exceptions.
+1. The Dress Code will be in effect in all tournament rooms each day from 9am to 12am (midnight) and during all event matches, even if matches extend beyond 12am - No Exceptions.